 John Finnigan, Honorary Fellow

 John Finnigan served for three years as a co-opted member of the Strategy, Planning and Resources Committee at York St John, before being invited to become a Trustee and Governor in September 2005 and take on the chairmanship of the Audit Committee.
 Having recently retired from practice as a solicitor, John brought with him specialisms in corporate finance, corporate insolvency and recovery and funding work.
 His work involved him in many Public/Private Partnership projects and he had a close association with the education sector through the funding of a number of schools and university developments.
-John went on to take up the role of Deputy Chairman of the Governing Body and, after completing the maximum of three terms of three years each, he retired from the Governing Body in 2014.
+John went on to take up the role of Deputy Chairman of the Board of Governors and, after completing the maximum of three terms of three years each, he retired from the Board of Governors in 2014.

 Greg Hoyland, Honorary Fellow

 Greg Hoyland began his career as a teacher and then went on to study Theology at Oxford to prepare for ordination into the Anglican Church.
 He worked in parishes in Bradford for nearly 10 years and in training church youth and children’s workers before coming to York St John as Chaplain in 1987.
 In 1994, Greg started lecturing part-time in the Theology department alongside his chaplaincy work and moved into full-time lecturing in 2000.
 Still active in the church, providing cover for clergy during absences and holidays, Greg also runs a number of courses, retreats and conferences for churches around the country.

 Professor Steve Watson, Honorary Fellow